rautio/react-analyzer/vscode-extension/README.md

 ## Features

 - **Real-time diagnostics**: See performance issues directly in your editor with squiggly underlines
+- **Component Tree View**: Visual sidebar showing component hierarchy and state flow
+  - Hierarchical component tree with parent-child relationships
+  - State nodes showing where state is defined and consumed
+  - Click any item to navigate to its definition
+  - Refresh button to re-analyze the project
+- **Enhanced diagnostics with Related Information**: Click through the full chain of related code locations
 - **Analyze on save**: Automatically analyze files when you save them
 - **Workspace analysis**: Analyze your entire project with a single command
 - **6 production-ready rules**: